I’ve lost count of how many times I’ve restarted my writing career.

 Writing doesn’t have to be a solitary adventure and there’s nothing more comforting than finding kindred spirits and like-minded souls who speak your language.
 I’m eternally grateful for the people I’ve met throughout my writing journey who have shared my struggles and insecurities, cheering me on every step of the way!

 I’ve pulled away from them throughout the past five years, however, and it shows.
 Instead, I’ve developed dear friendships with fellow runners, Disney lovers, and fitness enthusiasts.
 The results?
-I’ve finished eight marathons, twenty half marathons, and earned nearly 100 runDisney medals … which I don’t regret for one single second.
+I’ve finished nine marathons, twenty half marathons, and earned nearly 100 runDisney medals … which I don’t regret for one single second.

 But published books?
 Zero.